All said and done for another year – how about saying thank you just a little bit more often

 So here is the connection.
 You recall the moments which made you punch the air or leap with enthusiasm on something which had been achieved.
 Ask yourself how much of that was down to the contribution which others had made and did you take time to share your feeling of achievement with them at the time?
 That act of recognition may well have a similar effect on them as your own feeling of achievement.

 These are great topics to reflect on your own, however, there is a lot to be said about bringing in objectivity and accountability to the process.
 Feel free to reach out to Business Doctors to guide, coach and inspire you on this journey of gratitude, appreciation and mapping out the success of your business.
-We can be contacted through our website “get in touch” form, by email firstname.lastname@example.org or simply by calling as on 07761 427802.
+We can be contacted through our website “get in touch” form, by email firstname.lastname@example.org or simply by calling us on 01744 833778.

 So why not make this year’s New Year’s resolution to say thank you one hundred times more in 2017 than you did in 2016 and every time you have cause to celebrate a positive achievement for your business.